FOREX-Dollar sinks on Fed inflation fears, weak data and technicals

 * U.S. durable goods orders miss after strong three-month run

-* Dollar falls vs safe-havens, emerging markets currencies (Updates third paragraph, adds quote)
+* Dollar falls vs safe-havens, emerging markets currencies (Updates to afternoon U.S. trading, adds quote)

 By Dion Rabouin

-NEW YORK, Nov 22 (Reuters) - The dollar fell on Wednesday to its lowest level since October against a basket of major currencies, marking its worst one-day performance in five months.
+NEW YORK, Nov 22 (Reuters) - The dollar fell on Wednesday, hitting its lowest level since October against a basket of major currencies and marking its worst one-day performance in five months.

 The release of minutes from the Federal Reserve’s most recent policy meeting, weak U.S. data and technical trading aligned to send the dollar tumbling against both safe-haven and risky currencies.

-The dollar plumbed its lows of the day after the release of the Fed’s November meeting minutes showed policymakers were concerned about inflation, which has remained subdued.
+The dollar plumbed its lows of the day after the release of the Fed’s November meeting minutes showed policymakers may be starting to question a December interest rate increase as inflation has remained subdued.

-“Some people in the market obviously took that as a sign of dovishness on some policymakers (behalf),” said Thierry Wizman, global interest rates and currencies strategist at Macquarie Limited.

 The dollar index, which tracks the greenback against six major currencies, fell 0.75 percent, to its lowest since Oct.
 20.